 If you were married:

-- in BC, visit the BC Vital Statistics Agency website or a BC Vital Statistics Agency office to find out how to order the certificate you need;
+- in BC, see the Marriage Certificates page of the BC government website to find out how to order the certificate you need;

 - in another province, you need to get the official marriage certificate or registration of marriage from the office equivalent to the department of vital statistics in that province; or

 - in another country, contact the office responsible for marriage records in the country where you were married.

 Ask to have your original marriage certificate or a certified copy sent to you.